jobrk/peg-solitaire-solver/README.md

 # Peg solitaire solver in Rust

-Solves the board using a simple **backtracking** algorithm and display the first solution as a sequence of board states.
+Solves the board using a **backtracking** algorithm with cache, and display the first solution as a sequence of board states.

 Feel free to alterate the board to figure out solutions for other initial configurations.